Last Update: Jan 11, 2025

 Learn how to use Generative AI coding tools as a force multiplier for your career.

 Do you want to remote into your Raspberry Pi and see a graphical desktop?
-It’s actually really easy.
+It’s really easy.
 If you don’t want to dedicate a monitor or the TV to the pi but still want to use it, here’s your solution.

-Anyway, so let’s say you’re like me and you have a bunch of computers around all the time.
+Let’s say you’re like me and you have a bunch of computers around all the time.
 You have your Raspberry Pi that you want to play around with but you don’t want to fiddle back and forth with cables or hook it to your TV, well this method will let you have a graphical desktop on your own desktop of your PC or Laptop like this:

 Pretty cool, right?
 Let’s get started.